utkarsh2102/utkarsh2102.org/content/posts/hello-canonical.md

 Anyway, our squad, managed by Rick is divided into two halves: **Squeaky Wheels** and **Table Flip**.
 Cool names, right?
-Squeaky Wheels does the distro side of stuff and consists of Christian, Andreas, Rafael, Robie, Bryce, Sergio, Kanashrio, Athos, and now myself as well!
+Squeaky Wheels does the distro side of stuff and consists of Christian, Andreas, Rafael, Robie, Bryce, Sergio, Kanashiro, Athos, and now myself as well!
 And OTOH, Table Flip consists of Dan, Chad, Paride, Lucas, James, and Grant.

 Even though I interact w/ Squeaky Wheels more (basically daily), each of my teammates is